National Committee for Quality Assurance

 - To ensure that the services provided to MedStar Family Choice pediatric members meet established regulations, preventive services for children are monitored by the Maryland Department of Health annually.
 The Quality Improvement Department works with providers to ensure that all providers seeing children are EPSDT certified and that they perform the services required under this program.

-- Consumer Report Card — The Maryland Department of Health uses many of the results from the monitoring activities listed above to develop a report card that shows the quality scores for all of the Managed Care Organizations.
+- Consumer Report Card — The Maryland Department of Health uses many of the results from the monitoring activities listed above to develop a report card that shows the quality scores for all Managed Care Organizations.
 New enrollees receive this in their enrollment packet from the Maryland Department of Health.
 Current enrollees also receive this information when it is time to re-enroll.